 “We embarked on a massive back-to-school campaign with the help of our community volunteers to make sure that our children returned and that their parents felt safe,” says Bangura.
 The CBRVs followed up with parents and distributed back-to-school supplies like notebooks, pencils, and even new shoes.
 “We continued with the Ebola prevention efforts at the schools.
 We installed hand-washing facilities and gave the teachers thermometers so they could check everyone’s temperature before being allowed inside the school building.
 At the schools, we continued to deliver our messages about how to prevent Ebola.
 We wanted to give them hope.”

-Not all of Handicap International’s students have returned yet, but the CBVRs continue to encourage their parents.
+Not all of Humanity & Inclusion’s students have returned yet, but the CBVRs continue to encourage their parents.
 Sadly, some students lost one or both parents to the disease and now are being looked after by other relatives.
 A few female students also became pregnant.
 During the Ebola outbreak, there was a noted increase in sexual violence and exploitation of girls, according to a report compiled by NGOs working in Sierra Leone.[i]

 With the World Health Organization’s Nov.
-7, declaration of the end of the Ebola outbreak in Sierra Leone, Handicap International is transitioning its inclusive education program back to normal activities.
+7, declaration of the end of the Ebola outbreak in Sierra Leone, Humanity & Inclusion is transitioning its inclusive education program back to normal activities.